Q: With a fee-only financial planner, what would I receive in a financial plan?

 The ambiguity is one of the reasons I call myself a fee-only, advice-only financial planner, to try to differentiate between myself and the majority of investment advisors who now charge a fee for assets under administration.

-Regardless, even this list has its limitations due to the lack of regulation of financial planners and financial planning in this country, James.
-So my best advice is to ensure at minimum a financial planner is a CFP, consider whether you want planning and products coupled or separate and ask questions to ensure what you’re getting lines up with you’re looking for in the first place.
+My best advice is to ensure at minimum a financial planner is a CFP, consider whether you want planning and products coupled or separate and ask questions to ensure what you’re getting lines up with you’re looking for in the first place.

 Jason Heath is a fee-only, advice-only Certified Financial Planner (CFP) at Objective Financial Partners Inc. in Toronto, Ontario.
 He does not sell any financial products whatsoever.